-Supervisors are expected to meet with VISTAs on a weekly basis and provide guidance on project implementation.
-Describe how you plan to provide supervision for VISTAs including how often the supervisor will be available to meet with VISTAs to provide guidance on the project and assist in professional development goals.
+Host sites are expected to assign supervisor(s) that will meet with VISTA(s) on a weekly basis and will be available for day-to-day questions.
+Describe how you plan to provide supervision for your VISTA(s).

-Will the supervisor(s) also be available for day-to-day questions or will other employees be responsible for assisting the VISTA?

 If your organization has multiple locations, please indicate whether the supervisor and VISTA member will be located in the same office.
 If the supervisor and VISTA member will not be located in the same office, please describe in detail how you will make sure your VISTA receives the proper support.

-If other employees will be assisting the VISTA member, who will they be (include name, position title and contact info)?

-How do you intend to ensure the VISTA does not become viewed as an administrative assistant, intern, or other misnomer by other staff or yourself and get assigned other tasks that are unrelated to capacity building?
+How will you ensure that the VISTA does not become viewed as an administrative assistant, intern, or other misnomer by other staff or yourself and get assigned other tasks that are unrelated to capacity building?

 Recruitment: